Skip to main content

 No price-based liquidation, margin call, or forced closure can occur during the loan.
 However, the collateral is still exposed to price fluctuations.
 If its value changes significantly, this affects the outcome at maturity for both sides.

-The borrower pays the principal plus the full interest for the 3-day duration.
+The borrower pays the principal plus the full interest for the loan duration.
 The collateral is returned directly to the borrower’s wallet.
 The lender receives the USDC (principal + interest, minus the 10% repayment fee) in their escrow wallet.

 For tokens where yield accrues in the token value itself (such as liquid staking tokens), the collateral value will grow during the loan.
 For tokens where yield must be actively claimed, the yield may not be accessible while the collateral is locked.